Sobolev space: Sobolev–Slobodeckij spaces

 From an abstract point of view, the spaces $W^{s,p}(\Omega)$ coincide with the real interpolation spaces of Sobolev spaces, i.e. in the sense of equivalent norms the following holds:

 Sobolev–Slobodeckij spaces play an important role in the study of traces of Sobolev functions.
 They are special cases of Besov spaces.

+The constant arising in the characterization of the fractional Sobolev space $W^{s,p}(\Omega)$ can be characterized through the Bourgain-Brezis-Mironescu formula: